 - [NEW IN AUGUST 2017] Anyone wishing to use the ‘event spaces’ (e.g. the north and south mezzanine circulation areas) in any formal way (e.g. with specific tables/stands, etc.) must book them in the online system.

 - External Events (events external to the Department which may be internal or external to the University) may be booked into rooms as required, subject to the restrictions listed above.
 However, the Events Team will refer any potentially problematic bookings to Executive Committee in advance – before confirming them to the client.

 - The schedule of external bookings should be reviewed regularly by Executive Committee to aid in developing an understanding of the types of bookings which might be considered potentially problematic under 12. above.

 - Department members may contact email@example.com in the event that they want a room but the room has already been booked.
 They will be advised who has booked the room and it will be suggested that they contact this person directly to see whether a change is possible.

 - Departmental members will be permitted to reserve a booked room for use in the event that it becomes vacant: they will then be given first refusal on the room if it does become vacant.

 The impact of this policy on the Department’s ability to generate revenue and to host events for others in the University is yet to be quantified.
 An attempt will be made to quantify this, and the policy will be subject to ongoing review by Executive Committee, Department Committee, and Finance Committee.
 The rooms which are kept as contingency for Department only use will also be kept under review.
 Any points in the policy which require further clarification may be referred to Executive Committee in the first instance.
-At times where Executive Committee does not convene for a long period (e.g. in the Long Vacation) the Head of Administration and Finance/Head of Department may be consulted.
+At times where Executive Committee does not convene for a long period (e.g. in the Long Vacation) the Director of Administration and IT/Head of Department may be consulted.